Find out how we use land types and area thresholds to determine whether land is sensitive.

 However, the total area of common property must be included when calculating the area of land, not a percentage based on the unit owner’s entitlement, as the owner will have (indirectly, but beneficially) an undivided share in the common property.
 Each unit title includes an interest in the unit(s) and the share in the common property.
 Conceptually, the interests cannot be split.

 includes or adjoins land that is sensitive under Schedule 1 of the Act, and the relevant area thresholds are exceeded, then the requirement for consent provisions of the Act will be triggered if the proposed purchaser is an overseas person.

 Associated land is defined in section 8(4) of the Act.
 Associated land is land owned or controlled by an applicant which adjoins, or is on the same island, and is, or will be owned or controlled by, the applicant or an associate.
-"Adjoins" means "touching, sharing a common boundary, touching at a point or along a boundary".
+Adjoining is defined as "touching or contiguous”, which means sharing a common boundary.

 Only aggregate the areas of associated land that that are of the same type.

 - Land parcel 1 is 0.3 hectares and includes a historic place